FEATURED CONTENT

 Of course, you want to know your local market and audience before you create your strategy, so you do market research before you enter the market and update this information while you’re there.
 The range of important elements to keep in mind is broad, ranging from language and local dialects to laws and regulations.
 Consider hiring local specialists or visiting your target market.

-An important part of making sure your website works for local consumers is optimizing it for mobile search.
-Consumers are using their mobile phones more than ever to search for their next purchase, so having a website that works well on mobile devices is crucial.
+Optimizing your website for mobile search is crucial as consumers increasingly use their mobile phones to search for purchases.
 According to Hubspot’s 2023 State of Marketing Report, “40% of marketers say that mobile-friendly website design and mobile messaging (...) is the most effective trend they’re currently leveraging”.
 A useful tool to check whether your website is mobile-friendly is Google’s Mobile-Friendely Test tool

 Claim local listings